Coskntkk/Frontend-Mentor-NFT-preview-card-component-solution/README.md

 ## Acknowledgments

-Thanks to [Mizgin](https://github.com/MizginYildirak) for telling me about Frontend Mentor and this project.
+Special thanks to [Mizgin](https://github.com/MizginYildirak) for telling me about Frontend Mentor and this project.